 Joan Blondell

-Top Films: Three on a Match, Night Nurse, Grease, Topper Returns, Desk Set
+Top Films: Three on a Match, Night Nurse, Gold Diggers of 1933, Topper Returns, Desk Set

 What I Love About Her: Blondell was usually relegated to being the best friend, but she made the most of it.
 Her wisecracking, saucy attitude made her perfect for comedy or romance.
 She was a pre-Code darling able to be sexual while removing vulgarity and her expressive eyes make you want to hug her, or laugh with her.